Pokhran: Geography

+Pokhran is located 112 km east of Jaisalmer city, 172 km northwest of Jodhpur and 225 km south of Bikaner by road.
+It lies on Jaisalmer to Jodhpur railway line.
+It is situated at 27.095°N 71.753°E and has an average elevation of 233 metres (764 feet).

+It has arid climate as it lies in the Thar Desert and receives a little rain in the monsoon months July to September.
+Pokhran has extreme climate.
+It has extremely hot and dry summers from April to June though monsoon months are also very hot.
+The temperature in summer can reach 46°C during the day.
+The night temperature in summer is more than 30°C, Pokhran has very cold winters with temperature dropping to 1°C.

+There is nothing much to see in Pokhran.
+Tourists may find winter pleasant during the day but they are not allowed near the nuclear test site.

 History

 Fort Pokhran

 Fort Pokhran, the 14th century citadel also known as "Balagarh", stands amidst the Thar Desert.
 This monument is the premier fort of the chief of the Champawats, one of the clan of Rathores of the state of Marwar-Jodhpur.
 Fort Pokhran is open for visitors and is being currently run as heritage hotel by the royal family of Pokhran.

 Sati Mata Memorial

 On the outskirts of the town, the Satiyo Deval Sati Mata Memorial, a royal cenotaph, is freely accessible.

-The famous, touristic city and fort of Jaisalmer is a couple of hours away by road.